ubleipzig/autoconfig/docs/vufind.md

 **Be aware that you *always* have to specify `--db-client` if your database-server is not the same host as the php-server.
 This option is used for creating and removing the database-user and therefore not stored in any vufind configuration.**

+**Be aware that settings from parameters or environment variables take precedence over settings-files or `.my.cnf`.**

 ## Undeploy